LucilaAldana/customer-churn-analysis-bank/README.md

 Data limitations such as the absence of timestamps (onboarding, churn date, complaint date) and lack of complaint reason codes are documented to ensure realistic interpretation of findings.

-Tools Used: Tableau / Customer Segmentation / KPI Development / Churn Analysis / Dashboard Design / Business Strategy Insights
+Tools Used: Tableau / Generative AI / Customer Segmentation / KPI Development / Churn Analysis / Dashboard Design / Business Strategy Insights